quarkus-qe/quarkus-test-suite/README.md

 It is possible to enable/disable the "hello" endpoint, which controls whether Fault Tolerance is used or not.

 All HTTP endpoints and internal processing is asynchronous, so Context Propagation is also required.
-JAX-RS endpoints and RestClient calls are automatically traced with OpenTracing, and some additional logging into the OpenTracing spans is also done.
+Jakarta REST endpoints and RestClient calls are automatically traced with OpenTracing, and some additional logging into the OpenTracing spans is also done.
 Jaeger is deployed in an "all-in-one" configuration, and the OpenShift test verifies the stored traces.

 ### `monitoring/opentelemetry`